 Physician Assistant: Educational Requirements

 Physician assistants are medical professionals who provide healthcare under the supervision and direction of doctors.
 Since they may perform many duties traditionally reserved for physicians, physician assistants must obtain licensure after completion of a formal training program.
+Additionally, they are required to participate in continuing education programs and recertify periodically.

 Physician Assistant Educational Requirements